 This feeder is made by Preston Innovations and is by far my favourite feeder.
 It comes in two types – inline feeder (recommended) and elasticated – also know as a banjo feeder.

 There’s also a separate mould to shape the pellets to present the bait perfectly.
-This is a really easy feeder to fish with a soaked pellet and small hook bait – 12mm boilies work perfectly along with 4mm pellets (see my best small boilies guide here).
+This is a really easy feeder to fish with a soaked pellet and small hook bait – 12mm boilies work perfectly along with 4mm pellets.
 As a method feeder for beginners here’s a step by step guide to fishing using this rig and all the components you’ll need.

-Setup the inline feeder – Add the feeder on to the line, add a tail rubber and tie to a swivel
+- Setup the inline feeder – Add the feeder onto the line, add a tail rubber and tie it to a swivel

-Setup the bait – Hair rig your boilie or pellet to the quick stop and place it in the bottom of the mould.
-Take some of the soaked pellet out and fill the mould with it – squash it down as much as you can but leave some out.
+- Setup the bait – Hair rig your boilie or pellet to the quick stop and place it in the bottom of the mould.
+Take some of the soaked pellets out and fill the mould with it – squash it down as much as you can but leave some out.
 Place the feeder over the top and press it out of the mould leaving you with a perfectly filled feeder with your bait sitting on the top.
-It’s a great idea at this point to add some liquid attract over the feeder, especially if your fishing for carp.
-I like to mix Beta Stim liquid with the water to soak the feeder with en extra attractant or pour an extra bit over the top (slowly) before casting out.
-You can get beta stim and other carp fishing liquids here.
+It’s a great idea at this point to add some liquid attraction over the feeder, especially if you are fishing for carp.
+I like to mix Beta Stim liquid with the water to soak the feeder with an extra attractant or pour an extra bit over the top (slowly) before casting out.

 Here’s what the finished article looks like